Medically reviewed by Drugs.com. Last updated on Mar 29, 2021.

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may take this medicine with or without food.

-Do not use grapefruit products while you are using this medicine.
+Do not take grapefruit products while you are using this medicine.
 Grapefruit and grapefruit juice may change the amount of medicine that is absorbed in the body.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.